alexaburchak/HMMProfiler/README.md

-# Pipeline for Identifying Functional Regions and Matching Sequences in Antibodies from NGS Data
+# HMMProfiler: A Duo of Pipelines for Identifying Functional Regions and Matching Sequences from NGS Data

 ## Overview
-This repository contains two main pipelines for processing next-generation sequencing (FASTQ) data to identify and quantify functional regions in antibodies.
+This repository contains two main pipelines for processing next-generation sequencing (FASTQ) data to identify and quantify functional regions of interest.
 The first pipeline (counts_pipeline.js) processes raw sequencing data, translates nucleotide sequences, and counts unique sequence combinations.
 The second pipeline (matches_pipeline.js) takes the output from the first pipeline and matches query sequences against identified functional regions to find the closest matches.
-These pipelines provide an end-to-end solution for processing NGS data, identifying functional antibody regions, and matching them against query sequences.
+These pipelines provide an end-to-end solution for processing NGS data, identifying functional regions, and matching them against query sequences.

 ## Install System Dependencies
 Both pipelines require several tools and dependencies to be installed before execution.
 You can use one of the following installation methods: